JoryHogeveen/ac-addon-genesis/readme.txt

 = 1.2 =

+*	**Compatibility/Fix:** Made compatible with newer AC versions using a local autoloader.
 *	**Feature/Compatibility:** Made compatible with Admin Columns Pro 4.4 search filters.

 If you use Admin Columns Pro, please make sure to upgrade to 4.4 first!
 Previous Pro versions are not supported anymore.